From Superradiance to Superabsorption: An Exact Treatment of Non-Markovian Cooperative Radiation: Spontaneous emission of N atoms in a resonant QED cavity

 By fixing the value of $\gamma_0$, we explore different radiation regimes, evaluating numerically the radiated intensity $I(t)=-\omega_0\Tr\left[\hat{n}\dot{\rho}(t)\right]$ for different values of $\lambda$ and $N$.

-For relatively large values of $\lambda$, we obtain the usual Markovian superradiant profile, with a maximum at a finite time, in contrast to the exponential decay law characteristic of independent atoms (see Fig.~\ref{Fig:4}).
-As we increase $\lambda$ further, we find good agreement with the Markovian prediction given by \eqref{masterequation}, as expected.
+For relatively large values of $\lambda$, we obtain the usual Markovian superradiant profile, with a maximum at a finite time, in contrast to the exponential decay law characteristic of independent atoms [see Fig.~\ref{Fig:4}\textit{a})].
+As can be seen in Fig.~\ref{Fig:8}, as we increase $\lambda$ further, we find good agreement with the Markovian prediction given by \eqref{masterequation}.
+Note that as $\lambda$ increases, the radiated intensity becomes discontinuous at $t=0$, a characteristic feature of time-independent Markovian dynamics.

 On the opposite end, for small values of $\lambda$ we observe a non-Markovian intensity profile.
 This is not surprising, considering that the extreme case $\lambda=0$ corresponds to the Tavis-Cummings model, which is unitary, as is evident from \eqref{masterequationPM}, and consequently has a quasi-periodic intensity profile.